bettyriver/Blobby3D/README.md

 ### Running Blobby3D on Examples

 To get a feel for Blobby3D you will want to start with an example.
-You can find a few examples in the Blobby3D/examples folder.
-There are 3 example toy models provided.
-The toy models are constructed in accordance with the paper.
-The parent folder describes the PSF FWHM (psfa), PSF Moffat beta parameter (psfb) and the signal-noise (sn).
-The subfolder describes the velocity dispersion (vdisp) and the v(R_opt) (vropt) value.

-Navigate to one of the folders in the examples where the MODEL_OPTIONS file resides.
+There is an example using GAMA 485885 in the examples folder.
 The code can be run as an executable from within the subdirectory as follows:

 ../../Blobby3D -t 1 -f MODEL_OPTIONS